 Through philanthropic and economic contributions, we believe we are improving the quality of life in the areas in which we operate — for the benefit of our own employees and their families as well as the broader communities in which they live and work.

 Arch and its operating subsidiaries have made open communication and dialogue a high priority.
 We use various tools and forums to promote community engagement, including community advisory panels (CAPs).
 At the Leer metallurgical mine in Grafton, West Virginia, for example, the mine’s leadership team meets quarterly with a CAP comprised of 25 representatives from the area, including business leaders, educators, emergency responders, and elected officials, among others.
-During these meetings, the mine informs community leaders about upcoming mine developments of significance, including its future investment and development plans.
+During these meetings, the mine informs community leaders about upcoming mine developments of significance, including its future investment and development plans, and educates community leaders on the process of mining.
 At the same time, the meetings create opportunities for community members to ask questions, share concerns, and make suggestions about opportunities for collaboration between the mine and the local citizenry.

 The success of the Leer CAP inspired the company to establish a second community advisory panel in Philippi, West Virginia, where an Arch subsidiary is in the process of building a second world-class metallurgical mine called Leer South.
 By engaging community members at the earliest stages of the mine’s development, the Leer South team was able to solicit valuable input about its neighbors’ needs, aspirations and concerns.
 Based on this feedback, the mine recently made a commitment to fund needed upgrades to Adaland Mansion, a cultural center, event site and tourism attraction located in Philippi that is listed on the National Register of Historic Places.
 In addition, the mine has conducted much-needed brush clearing and landscaping work on the mansion grounds, at the request of local officials.